ericgolftourney/StoreLocatorPlus/readme.txt

 * Add built-in WordPress update for premium add-ons.
 * Revise geocoding error messages.
 * Further performance improvement, smaller global function footprint.
+* More minor performance tweaks with less data I/O and less memory usage on the admin interface.
+* New Hooks/Filters for 3rd party add-ons
+** slp_edit_location_data - allow plugins to get ahold of the incoming location data prior to editing ** slp_edit_location_redirect - prevent page redirect when updating location data (good for seeing edit error messages) ** slp_pages_insert_post - allow plugins (Tagalong) to change the default store pages attributes ** slp_pages_content - allow plugins to change how store pages content is built
+* [Pro Pack](http://www.charlestonsw.com/products/store-locator-plus/) - gets a couple more themes
+* [Pro Pack](http://www.charlestonsw.com/products/store-locator-plus/) - new shortcode attributes endicon and homeicon, requires Force Load JavaScript to be  disabled (WP 3.3 compatible themes only)
 * [Store Pages](http://www.charlestonsw.com/product/store-locator-plus-store-pages) : Start moving all Store Pages related hooks into a completely separate class.
 ** This will make it far easier to extend this premium add-on and have other add-ons (like Tagalong) interact with it.
 ** Store Pages CreatePage() now accepts a keepcontent and post_status flag.
 ** CreatePage() post_status of 'prior' keeps the previous publication state of a store page
-* New Hooks/Filters for 3rd party add-ons
-** slp_edit_location_data - allow plugins to get ahold of the incoming location data prior to editing ** slp_edit_location_redirect - prevent page redirect when updating location data (good for seeing edit error messages) ** slp_pages_insert_post - allow plugins (Tagalong) to change the default store pages attributes ** slp_pages_content - allow plugins to change how store pages content is built

 = 3.7.5 (Turkey Day Aftermath) =